I'm Graduating, Now What?

 - New England Journal of Medicine

-- MEDLINE – nearly 11 million records with information on the life sciences
+- Ovid MEDLINE – Nearly 23 million records with information on the life sciences.

-- Job Search Questions – includes advice on searching for jobs, interviewing, and resumes
+- Pharmacy Career Guide – Includes advice on searching for jobs, interviewing, and resumes.

-- Leadership Pharmacy Conference – IPA provides this opportunity for pharmacists who have graduated in the last 15 years to develop their leadership skills.
+- Leadership Pharmacy Conference – IPA provides this opportunity for pharmacists residing and/or practicing in Iowa or Wisconsin within their first three (3) to fifteen (15) years of practice.
 It’s educational, professionally rewarding, and fun!

-- Iowa Student Loan - IPA has partnered with Iowa Student Loan to help you consolidate your student loans
+- ISL Education Lending - IPA has partnered with ISL Education Lending to help you consolidate your student loans.

 - American College of Clinical Pharmacy (ACCP)